ether-dale/blockchain-wallets-generator/README.md

 `./gen_eos_wallet.sh <wallet-name> [seed]`
 <br/><i>wallet-name</i> - directory name in eos-wallets folder which will contain generated keys
 <br/><i>seed</i> - optional secret word that can help recover lost keys.
- If <i>seed</i> does not pass the seed will be automatically generated.
+If <i>seed</i> does not pass the seed will be generated automatically and stored in `eos-wallet/wallet-name/wallet-name-pass`.

 ### Tron wallet generator